eduhweb/docker-wsl-install/README.md

 # Docker WSL Install Script (`docker-wsl-install.sh`)

 This script automates the installation, reinstallation, or uninstallation of Docker in **WSL2** (Windows Subsystem for Linux 2).
-It simplifies managing Docker services, installing Docker Compose, and handling Docker configurations specific to WSL2 environments.
+It simplifies managing Docker services, installing Docker Compose, and handling Docker configurations specifically for WSL2 environments.

 ## Features